jorgefg4/todolist_httpexpect/README.md

 `Task` object represents snapshot of a specific task with a unique Id.
 ## API docs
 ***
-This specification follows the Open API 3.0.3 specification.
+This specification follows the Swagger specification.
 It is written in YAML and deployed automatically using ReDoc.
-See the ReDoc documentation for details.
+You can access the API documentation in the path `localhost:8000/api-doc`
+## Testing
+***
+For the execution of the API tests, it will be possible to execute `make test` to execute all the tests.